pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Assigning resources to dates

-In order to assign resources to dates, navigate to :navpath:Your event → :fa3-calendar: Scheduling → Dashboard:.
+In order to get an overview over the scheduling for your event series, navigate to :navpath:Your event → :fa3-calendar: Scheduling → Dashboard:.

-Click :btn:Dates with not all resources scheduled:.
+In order to assign required resources to dates, click :btn:Dates with not all resources scheduled:.
 This takes you to a page titled "Dates missing resources" which lists all dates with unfulfilled resource requirements.
 It should list all dates you created in the previous step.